 Vinegar is not a great disinfectant.
 It is, however, a great natural cleaner, especially when paired with baking soda.
-Vinegar helps to remove microorganism during the cleaning process.
+Vinegar helps to remove microorganisms during the cleaning process.
 For example, when using vinegar to clean a bathroom sink, any bacteria will have been dislodged during the cleaning and rinsed down the drain.

 There are some wonderful, antimicrobial herbs and essential oils.
 If you are looking for a truly natural disinfectant, this is your best bet.
 However, herbs and essential oils are similar to alcohol in that they kill by contact with a microbe over time.

 If you choose to make an herbal wash as a disinfectant spray, you would need to allow it to dry on the surface without wiping.
-You would also likely need to repeat the spraying several times, so that the microorganisms you are trying to kill will be exposed to the herbal spray long enough to do the job.
+You would also likely need to repeat the spraying several times so that the microorganisms you are trying to kill will be exposed to the herbal spray long enough to do the job.
 As a general rule, I use 30 minutes as a baseline.
 A better option would be to submerge the object into the herbal solution.

 An herbal wash is made either by steeping herbs in water or by making an herbal vinegar.
 To make the wash as a tea, steep 1 cup of herbs in 1 quart of hot water for about an hour.
 After an hour, strain out the plant material, and reserve the liquid.

 If you make a wash as a tea, it is only good for a day or two, and you need to keep it in the fridge.
 If you want it to last longer you need to add either isopropyl alcohol or Everclear to 20% ABV (alcohol by volume).
-If you make the wash as a vinegar, the vinegar is shelf stable as is.
+If you make the wash as a vinegar, the vinegar is shelf-stable as is.
 Use herbal washes for wounds, surfaces, and fabrics.